nedbat/coveragepy/doc/index.rst

 .. ifconfig:: not prerelease

     The latest version is coverage.py 3.7.1, released 13 December 2013.
-    It is supported on Python versions 2.3 through 3.4, and PyPy 2.1.
+    It is supported on Python versions 2.6 through 3.4, and PyPy 2.2.

 .. ifconfig:: prerelease

-    The latest version is coverage.py 3.6b3, released 29 December 2012.
+    The latest version is coverage.py 4.0a1, released 25 September 2014.
-    It is supported on Python versions 2.3 through 3.3, and PyPy 1.9.
+    It is supported on Python versions 2.6 through 3.4, and PyPy 2.2.
     **This is a pre-release build.
 The usual warnings about possible bugs apply.**
-    The latest stable version is coverage.py 3.5.3, `described here`_.
+    The latest stable version is coverage.py 3.7.1, `described here`_.

 .. _described here: http://nedbatchelder.com/code/coverage